remzi-arpacidusseau/ostep-projects/processes-shell/README.md

 calls.
 It's also just good programming sense.

 Beat up your own code!
 You are the best (and in this case, the only) tester of this code.
-Throw lots of junk at it and make sure the shell behaves well.
-Good code comes through testing -- you must run all sorts of different tests to make sure things work as desired.
+Throw lots of different inputs at it and make sure the shell behaves well.
+Good code comes through testing; you must run many different tests to make sure things work as desired.
 Don't be gentle -- other users certainly won't be.
-Break it now so we don't have to break it later.

-Keep versions of your code.
+Finally, keep versions of your code.
 More advanced programmers will use a source control system such as git.
 Minimally, when you get a piece of functionality working, make a copy of your .c file (perhaps a subdirectory with a version number, such as v1, v2, etc.).
 By keeping older, working versions around, you can comfortably work on adding new functionality, safe in the knowledge you can always go back to an older, working version if need be.